 My favorite path for "walk and talk" meetings is the Great Allegheny Passage along the Monongahela River at the Waterfront in Homestead near Pittsburgh PA.
 Our river communities have a proud legacy of steel manufacturing and are working to overcome economic, health, and inclusion challenges.

-Early in my career, I had the privilege of managing health/fitness and training programs for nonprofits.
+Early in my career, I had the privilege of managing health/fitness and victim services training programs for nonprofits.
 Based on my lived experience of post-trauma wellness, I advocated for trauma-competent care at public “speak-outs” and presentations to providers.
 My wellness journey and writing expertise have supported several community programs.

 Healthy People 2020 Community Innovation Grant

 There is a special place in my heart for programs that make evidence-based physical activity programs accessible and enjoyable for people with disabilities and economic disadvantages.
 In 2011-2012, Heart Resources LLC partnered with the Steel Valley Wellness Collaborative (comprised of nonprofit organizations in Homestead PA) to develop a proposal and identify federal funding to pilot a shared fitness program for 100 adults with mental, developmental, and physical disabilities.
 The lead agency, Steel Valley Council of Governments (now Steel Rivers Council of Governments) received a $10,000 Healthy People 2020 Community Innovation Grant by the Office of Disease Prevention/Health Promotion at the U.S. Department of Health and Human Services.
 Funds were used to purchase equipment and hire qualified fitness instructors to provide evidence-based physical fitness activities over a 12-week period.
 I co-facilitated Peer Advisory Groups to gather feedback about the activities and incentives offered, identified and supervised the instructors, and prepared the program evaluation.
-Request a project summary on my Contact page.

 SAMHSA Voice Awards Fellowship